akaleeroy/collapse-lingo/README.md

 > when a civilization breaks down, the most efficient economies are most often those that use its remains as raw material.

-– John Michael Greer, _The Ecotechnic Future: Envisioning a Post-Peak World,_ p.
-71
+– John Michael Greer, _The Ecotechnic Future: Envisioning a Post-Peak World,_ p.71

 See also: